huangyuxiang03/huangyuxiang03.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I am a 4th year undergraduate student of Dept. of Computer Science and Technology of Tsinghua University, Beijing, PRC, with a 3.91/4 overall GPA.
 My research interests lie in efficient AI and machine learning systems.
 I'm recently working on efficient large language models and parameter efficient tuning.
 I am interested in inference speed enhancement and model compression methods.
 Currently working in THUNLP with Weilin Zhao (PhD.
 Student), Xu Han (Assist.
-Research Professor) and Zhiyuan Liu (Assoc.
+Researcher) and Zhiyuan Liu (Assoc.
 Professor).

 - News: One paper (CA-LoRA) accepted by COLM.
 See you in Philadelphia in October!